The answer is NO.

 Dry grinding is not the same as wet grinding, even with the same grit.
 Dry grinding/polishing tends to burnish the concrete surface, making it too smooth for good sealer adhesion.
-This applies to any coating sealer, not just Omega.
+This applies to any coating sealer, not just Omega and Ovation.

 The practice of dry sanding concrete using dry sandpaper is often seen as being simple, fast, easy, and “gentle” to the concrete.
 Unfortunately, this practice also has a downside that isn’t obvious until it’s time to seal the concrete.